Leading @Tech

 Appreciative Inquiry

-This track focuses on enhancing employee engagement and well-being at Georgia Tech, fostering a positive work environment through respectful conduct, effective collaboration, community-building, and resource awareness.
+This category focuses on enhancing employee engagement and well-being at Georgia Tech, fostering a positive work environment through respectful conduct, effective collaboration, community-building, and resource awareness.

 Foundational (Phase I) Phase II Phase III